Montgomery Place – A Canadian Heritage Neighbourhood

 Further, it claimed: Many features of the original Montgomery Place of the mid-1940s and early 1950s are still legible in the landscape.
 It retains its original, rectangular layout, softened by Garden City-like interventions such as gently curving streets and a central green space – Montgomery Park.
 The roads are narrow in the older sections, there are almost no sidewalks in the subdivision, and ditches are common.
 The original houses in Montgomery Place were modest, two or three bedroom single-family dwellings set well back from the street front and at a comfortable distance from neighbouring houses.
 For the most part, these setbacks have been maintained.
 As with all housing developments, many of the houses in Montgomery Place were modified over time, but the subdivision has seen relatively little infilling or tear-down activity and no commercial development.
 Montgomery Place thus retains an unusually high number of its original half-acre lots, as well as its over-all fell as a semi-rural subdivision at the edge of both city and country.
 The current park-like feel to the well-treed community was intended from the very beginning and came to fruition over time.

-2017 – A plaque will be erected in Montgomery Park sometime in the near future to acknowledge the special heritage designation assigned to Montgomery Place, Saskatoon, Saskatchewan, Canada.
+2018 – A plaque was installed in Montgomery Park to acknowledge the special national heritage designation awarded to Montgomery Place, Saskatoon, Saskatchewan, Canada.